 • goal setting/tracking progress

-The other half of the session will be an opportunity to try a movement activity:
+The other part will be an opportunity to try different movement activities including:

 • Chair-based dance